Amazing Double Chocolate Chip Cookies

 - extra chocolate chips pressed on top of the dough balls just before baking.

-You could go even more crazy and dip them in chocolate ganache, but they are perfectly chocolatey without that.
+You could go even more crazy and dip them in chocolate ganache, but they are perfectly chocolaty without that.

 I also suggest experimenting with different cocoa powders.
 I typically use Pensey’s natural cocoa powder in these cookies and it comes out great.
 But, try it with any cocoa powder that you love – even one that’s been Dutched.